-When I first moved into my home, there was no garage, only a small shed for storing tools and my one-human-power reel lawnmower.
+When I first moved into my home, there was no garage, only a small shed for storing tools and my one-human-power reel lawnmower, which gave me plenty of exercise.
 The previous owners of the property made do for nearly thirty years parking on the street or the gravel driveway that ended in front of a small fence.

-Over the years I let the gravel settle into the ground, leaving a topcoat of grass and dandelions and creeping Charlie.
-Soon I found myself mowing my driveway in the summer and clearing snow with a plastic shovel in the winter so as not to gouge out the greenery with the harshness of a metal blade.
+Over the years the gravel settled into the ground, leaving a topcoat of grass and dandelions and creeping Charlie.
+Soon I found that I had to mow my driveway in the summer and clear snow with a plastic shovel in the winter so as not to gouge out the greenery with the harshness of a metal blade.

 During that time I accumulated more stuff, more things that I placed in my garage: a snowblower that I rarely used and eventually was unable to use because my disuse of it caused it not to start anymore; a spare lawnmower; my bicycle and tire pump; some fencing, a hose or two, a wheelbarrow and other gardening tools; and a couple packages of shingles from my re-roofed house; not to mention my car (in the winter).

 In short, my garage eventually became somewhat cluttered.
 Not packed like my neighbors’ garages, where they seemingly have to scuttle in sideways to reach the doors and contort their bodies to gain access to their vehicles, but more crowded than I like.